Compact generators in categories of matrix factorizations: Derived Morita theory

 where the tensor product is $\Zt$-graded.
 In other words, the object $T$ acts as the kernel of an integral transform.
 We will show that every continuous functor between matrix factorization categories is isomorphic to an integral transform.

 By Theorem \ref{equivalence}, there is an isomorphism

 where $A$ is the $2$-periodic endomorphism dg algebra of the compact generator $E = k^{\stab}$.
-The matrix factorization $E^{\vee} = \Hom_R(E,R)$ is a compact generator of the category $\MF^\infty(R,-w)$.
-Indeed, using the self-duality of Koszul complexes, one explicitly verifies that $E^{\vee}$ stabilizes a shift of the residue field.
+The matrix factorization $E^{\vee} = \Hom_R^{\Zt}(E,R)$ is a compact generator of the category $\MF^\infty(R,-w)$.
+Indeed, as already pointed out in the proof of Lemma \ref{residue.dual}, one explicitly verifies that $E^{\vee}$ stabilizes a shift of the residue field.
 Therefore, Theorem \ref{equivalence} gives a natural isomorphism

 Consider a second hypersurface singularity $(R',w')$ with corresponding category $\MF^\infty(R',w')$ and stabilized residue field $E'$.
 One immediately identifies the object $E \otimes_k E'$ of the category $\MF^\infty(R\otimes_k R', w \otimes 1 + 1 \otimes w')$ as a stabilization of the residue field.
 Therefore, we obtain an isomorphism of dg algebras